-- This appliance is heavy so take care when moving it. - The cable size and type should be suitable for the Electrical Load of the appliance and comply with the local requirements as defined in the latest editions of BS 7671 and or BS EN 50565-1 Reference B4. - The cable must be rated to a minimum of 70°C. - The cooker may be installed in a kitchen/ kitchen diner but NOT in a room containing a bath or shower. - The cooker MUST NOT be connected to an ordinary domestic power point. - It is normal for the hob control display to flash for about 2 seconds during first power setting. - Set the clock to make sure that the oven is functional - see the relevant section in this manual.
+- This appliance is heavy so take care when moving it. - The cable size and type should be suitable for the Electrical Load of the appliance and comply with the relevant national and local requirements. - The cooker may be installed in a kitchen/ kitchen diner but NOT in a room containing a bath or shower. - This appliance MUST be earthed. - The cooker MUST NOT be connected to an ordinary domestic power point.

-- The appliance must be installed in accordance with the regulations in force and only in a well ventilated space. - Failure to install the appliance correctly could invalidate any warranty or liability claims and lead to prosecution. - DO NOT install the appliance on a platform. - DO NOT manouvre the cooker while it is plugged into the electricity supply. - Before electrical reconnection, check that the appliance is electrically safe.
+- It is normal for the hob control display to flash for about 2 seconds during first power setting. - Set the clock to make sure that the oven is functional - see the relevant section in this manual. - The appliance must be installed in accordance with the regulations in force and only in a well ventilated space. - Failure to install the appliance correctly could invalidate any warranty or liability claims and lead to prosecution. - DO NOT install the appliance on a platform. - DO NOT manouvre the cooker while it is plugged into the electricity supply. - Before electrical reconnection, check that the appliance is electrically safe.